prometheus-community/helm-charts/charts/prometheus-node-exporter/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

-### 4.8.x to 4.9.0

-Release 4.9.0 is introducing a [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#podmonitor) that can now be defined through the values file giving thus, next to a [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#servicemonitor), another option to have Prometheus configured by Prometheus operator for scraping Node Exporter containers.
-Using a PodMonitor may be preferred in some environments where there is very large number of Node Exporter endpoints (1000+) behind a single service.

-The PodMonitor is disabled by default.
-When switching from ServiceMonitor to PodMonitor, the time series resulting from the configuration through PodMonitor may have different labels.
-For instance, there will not be the `service` label any longer which might affect PromQL queries selecting that label.

 ### 3.x to 4.x

 Starting from version 4.0.0, the `node exporter` chart is using the [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
 Therefore you have to delete the daemonset before you upgrade.